Going camping for the first time? Here are the crucial camping mistakes to avoid to have an amazing adventure in the outdoors.

 Let’s face it, we’ve all been camping beginners and we’ve made our own share of mistakes while enjoying the outdoors.

 I remember my very first camping trip was not so great.
-Though I had fun, when I look back, I realise there are a number of things i should have done differently.
+Though I had fun, when I look back, I realize there are a number of things I should have done differently.

 And now that I know better, I at least avoid all those unnecessary camping mistakes that most beginner campers make.